NicoMandel/rosprofiler/README.md

     - [ ] workaround inside the client, by looking for a combination of "nan" and "prof" in all the node name list? see [here](./src/rosprofiler/host_monitor_nano.py#L43) and [here](./src/client.py#L24) for reference

 trial run to link to a line in a commit [here](./src/rosprofiler/profiler_Nano.py#L15@d05115ea722b46f9e84e259117c3ed09fc327460)

+## Nico Potential Fixes

+* [ ] check if the `_update_node_list`- function, [here](./src/rosprofiler/profiler_Nano.py#L148) does not work due to mavros length!

 ## NICO Nice-to-Haves

 1. udp port usage, to see how much mavlink actually uses, check [this documentation](https://psutil.readthedocs.io/en/latest/#psutil.net_connections)
     * ` For example 9600 8 N 1 uses 10 bits per word (1 start bit, 8 data bits, and 1 stop bit).
-Each word would take 10/9600 = 1041.66666666 microsecs.` - to monitor whether we get channel overload on the udp port
+Each word would take 10/9600 = 1041.66666666 microsecs`  to monitor whether we get channel overload on the udp port
+    * use a switch in the launch file and put this into a separate file
 2. Heat dissipation sensing, see [documentation](https://psutil.readthedocs.io/en/latest/#psutil.sensors_temperatures)

 # Stuff from the original documentation